CogWorksBWSI/GitPracticeRepo/README.md

 The `-m` is a very important part of the command.
 It designates that, the thing in quotations, is a *commit message*.
 With EVERY commit you **need** a commit message!
 (If you don't do -m, it'll take you to a weird screen to write your own commit message. -m is just easier.)
 Commit messages are just a helpful descriptor of what you changed and why the change was necessary, but really they can be anything you like.

+Like staging files, committing does not require access to the internet; your changes are not actually uploaded until you push, which you'll learn about in the next section.

 Another important note is that, if you do NOT add a file and commit, the file is not committed even if it is edited and saved.
 More on this later!

 ## Pushing